Damzwan/sketchmate/docs/COMPETITION.md

 viewer_id + week_key))`:

-- The **bucket** pushes under-seen entries to the front of everyone's grid, so a Friday entry catches up on impressions instead of losing on exposure (§2.7).
+- The **bucket** pushes under-seen entries to the front of everyone's grid, so a late entry catches up on impressions instead of losing on exposure (§2.7).
 - The **hash** orders within a bucket, so every user sees a different grid and there is no single top slot to win.